 That’s because Apple introduced what is called Siri Shortcuts to iOS 12 and above.
 Siri Shortcuts allow you to create your own commands via a Shortcuts app, that gives Siri new functionality.
 And these commands can be anything you want.
 Say you would like Siri to feed your cat when you say “Hey Siri, feed Makiko” – now Siri can if you create a Siri Shortcut for that (and of course, in that example you’d need a smart pet feeder appliance).

 The point is, you can now make Siri carry out virtually any command you can think of by responding to any phrase you want.
 It’s really brilliant.

 Now getting back to using Google Assistant with Siri.
-With Siri Shortcuts, Apple also allows developers to create their own Siri Shortcuts users can download in their app and add to Siri And this is exactly what Google has done with its latest Google Assistant app.
+With Siri Shortcuts, Apple also allows developers to create their own Siri Shortcuts users can download from their app and add to Siri.
+And this is exactly what Google has done with its latest Google Assistant app.